The new novel by Jonathan Stars

 Jonathan Stars has managed to tell a compelling story that contains elements of science fiction, mystery and courtroom drama.
 Stars understands the inner workings of human emotions so his characters come to life.
 Combine this with his descriptions of the near future and you have a first rate story.
 I was hooked from the first page!

 Not being particularly savvy about deep technology I dove into this book expecting to be overwhelmed.
 Before long I got sucked in.
 By the time I was half way through I could hardly put it down.
 The courtroom sequences and interludes raced along and the author's descriptions of scenes were vivid.
 It was a great read!

 Speaking in 2011 inventor and futurist, Ray Kurzweil, held up his cell phone and said, "In 20 years, the technology in this cell phone will be available in a package the size of a blood cell."
 But a cell phone is not just a cell phone.
 It's also a camera, a recorder, an MP3 player and filled with apps.
 It's a 64 GB networked computer!

 So let's extrapolate 20 years.
 If you took a teaspoon full of those tiny computers and swallowed them, they would network together into a super computer 100 million times more powerful than Watson, the IBM computer that won on Jeopardy in 2011!

 Ray also predicts a technological singularity in 2045, where changes will be coming at us so fast that people who are not "enhanced" will not be able to keep up.
 And that's where the title of my book, N-hanced, comes from.

 The book takes place in a world where virtual reality is already well established.
-Genetic engineering has made disease and aging a thing of the past, and there are even answers to the population problem.
-And those nano-sized computers are taking care of everyone, wiping out the medical industry.
+Genetic engineering has made disease and aging things of the past, and there are even answers to the population problem.
+Those nano-sized computers are taking care of everyone, wiping out the medical industry.
 The only keyboards will be virtual, but most computer interfaces will consist of speech and gesture.